Euro Conference Latvia

 GDP will grow slower in 2012, possibly requiring additional budget consolidation.

-As a result of a national competition of ideas, it was decided that the Latvian 1 euro and 2 euro coins would feature a historic symbol: the profile of a Latvian folk maid, an image used on the silver 5 lats coin.
+As a result of a national competition of ideas, it was decided that the Latvian 1 euro and 2 would feature a historic symbol: the profile of a Latvian folk maid, an image used on the silver 5 lats coin.
 10 cent, 20 cent and 50 cent coins would feature the large coat of arms of the Republic of Latvia, whereas 1 cent, 2 cent and 5 cent coins would depict the small coat of arms of the Republic of Latvia.

 The Bank of Latvia, the country's central bank, is an independent institution that sets and executes monetary policy, manages the foreign currency and gold reserves, emits cash currency and ensures the functioning of the interbank settlement systems, and aggregates financial statistics.
 The Bank of Latvia is a participant in the system of European Central Banks.